- The median household income in the United States is $61,937.

 “Family” households generally earn more

 A household includes any number of people living under the same roof, and can include multiple incomes or just one.
-When we look at “family” households that have a married couple and/or children present, the median income is significantly higher, at $73,077.
-Households that do not include a family have a median income of just $34,232.
-This stands to reason, as “family” households are more likely to have multiple earners and have older adults who are further in their careers.
+When we look at “family” households, the median income is significantly higher, at $76,401.
+If that family household includes a married couple, the median is much higher, at $91,348.
+Households that do not include a family have a median income of just $37,004.
+These numbers make sense, because “family” households are more likely to have multiple earners and/or have older adults who are further in their careers.